dosimple/workspace.vim/readme.md

 ## Forked # workspace.vim

 Forked following (workspace.vim) project to allow to use tab as workspaces to manage buffers similar to i3/sway.

-my binding are:
+## changes compare to original
+* Can move buffers between tabs
+* :e, C-^, C-0, gd, gf will try to seek buffer last tab and window
+* Closing tab now move old buffer to previous left pos tab,
+* Empty workspace (tabs) are actually removed
+* :bd should work fine
+* Also check original fork bcz he is progressing too =D

+## My bindings and .vimrc

 ```vim
 " create a new tab with N title or move to an exiting N tab.
 nnoremap <silent> <leader>1 :WS 1<CR>